Xirlorm/nvim/README.md

      ```
      Package manager and plugins are automatically installed.

-4. Restart Neovim, and you're all set!
+4. Restart Neovim, You're all set!

 ## Features

+- Syntax highlighting
-- Syntax highlighting and code completion for various programming languages.
+- Code completion for various programming languages.
 - A clean and simple user interface.
-- Integration with popular development tools.
+- Integration with development tools.
-- Automatic plugin manager installation.
+- Automatic plugin installation.
+- File explorer (disabled by default)

 ## Customization